 Mu Alpha Theta is a mathematics honor society for students who have completed five semesters of college prep mathematics with a G.P.A. of 3.5.
 Students also have to have an overall 3.00 G.P.A.
-Students are enrolled in Algebra II when they are considered for membership.
+Students are enrolled in Geometry when they are considered for membership.
 Certificates of membership are awarded at the awards programs in May.

 Moderator - Julie Muse